 5.2.3 The application must be completed in its entirety and submitted to the Administrator prior to appointment by the requesting agency.
 The officer must enclose a copy of the certificate of training from the police academy, which provided police basic training.
 The officer must also enclose a copy of the curriculum from that academy which must include: description of courses taught; hours assigned to each course; and, a brief synopsis of the material taught in each course.

 5.2.4 The Administrator will examine the equivalent training records and make a comparison with the Delaware Mandatory Requirements.
 Any areas not meeting Delaware Standards will be required, prior to submission of the waiver application to Council for consideration

-5.2.5 If an applicant has completed an out-of-state Academy but has not worked full time in law enforcement during the five years immediately prior to the date of application, that Applicant must attend an approved Academy in its entirety.
+5.2.5 If an applicant has completed an out-of-state Academy but was not employed as a police officer for 5 years immediately following graduation, that applicant must attend a Delaware approved Academy in its entirety.
 If the Council should determine that the out-of-state training was in the main, deficient, it may deny the waiver in its totality and require attendance at an approved Delaware police training academy.

-5.2.6 If an applicant, upon review of their training, needs to take more than 40% of the minimum number of hours of training in the state of Delaware, then they must attend a Delaware approved Academy in its entirety.
+5.2.6 If an applicant, upon review of their training, needs to take more than 40% or 200 hours of training in the state of Delaware, then they must attend a Delaware approved Academy in its entirety.